An alphabetical list of services and council business.

 Have your say, Community Outcomes, Council submissions, public notices and more.

 Hamilton Gardens is one of our city’s biggest success stories - read about what's coming next.

-Established in 2004, the long-term aim of Waiwhakareke is to reconstruct the natural forest, wetland and lake ecosystems present in pre-European times.
+Waiwhakareke was established in 2004 with the long-term aim of reconstructing the natural forest, wetland and lake ecosystems present in pre-European times.
 Intensive predator control will allow vulnerable species to flourish in an urban environment and spill over to other parts of the city.